pi-star-2025/pi_star/mountain_breath.md

 Technically, we have now answered the call of the trees.
 This turns the fire into a "celebration" if you slow it down lasering down your nose and spine.

+## Mountain Breath / Pyramid Breath

+Mountains, bc of their shape and oxygen qualities, become super-strong nested trees.
+This even effects the patterns encoded into the rock.

+Our noses are like mountains, using the intelligence of many trees over many generations, to create a greater sense of "soul" that envelops your experience of being you.

+This intelligence is in the part of the nose that is the skull.
+We can call it the "amagydala"

+Deep in the bone of the amagydala is like the center of a mountain with patterns based on centers of many trees.

+This is *supposed to* summarize the earth's idea of how much value you add in terms of elucidating 8/5 to the mind of trees/earth/star.
+It's the "base" of the nose, the base of the mountain in a way.